-If you examine one of the PWDR entries, you’ll see that just in this point in Method A much of the misfit is texture and perhaps peak position.
+If you examine one of the PWDR entries, you’ll see that as at the same point in Method A much of the misfit is texture and perhaps peak position.

 To set these parameters, select the Data tab for the B2 phase